elastic/elastic-serverless-forwarder/docs/README-AWS.md

 **Note:**
 You must set a visibility timeout of `910` seconds for any SQS queues you want to use as a trigger.
 This is 10 seconds greater than the Elastic Serverless Forwarder Lambda timeout.

-### Kinesis data stream
+### Kinesis Data Streams

-The Lambda function can ingest logs contained in the payload of a Kinesis data stream record and send them to Elastic.
-The Kinesis data stream serves as a trigger for the Lambda function.
-When a new record gets written to a Kinesis data stream, the Lambda function triggers.
+The Lambda function can ingest logs contained in the payload of a Kinesis Data Stream record and send them to Elastic.
+The Kinesis Data Stream serves as a trigger for the Lambda function.
+When a new record gets written to a Kinesis Data Stream, the Lambda function triggers.

-You can set up separate Kinesis data streams for each type of log.
+You can set up separate Kinesis Data Streams for each type of log.
 The `es_datastream_name` parameter in the config file is mandatory.
 If this value is set to an Elasticsearch data stream, the type of log must be correctly defined with configuration parameters.
 A single configuration file can have many input sections, pointing to different data streams that match specific log types.

-### CloudWatch Logs subscription filter
+### CloudWatch Logs subscription filters

 The Lambda function can ingest logs contained in the message payload of CloudWatch Logs events and send them to Elastic.
 The CloudWatch Logs service serves as a trigger for the Lambda function.
 When a new record gets written to a Kinesis data stream, the Lambda function triggers.

-You can set up separate CloudWatch Log groups for each type of log.
+You can set up separate CloudWatch Logs groups for each type of log.
 The `es_datastream_name` parameter in the config file is mandatory.
 If this value is set to an Elasticsearch data stream, the type of log must be correctly defined with configuration parameters.
 A single configuration file can have many input sections, pointing to different CloudWatch Logs groups that match specific log types.

 ## Deploying Elastic Serverless Forwarder

-### Deployment overview

-At a high level the deployment consists of the following 2 steps:
+Deploying Elastic Serverless Forwarder consists of the following two high level steps:

-1. Add appropriate integrations in Kibana - open *Management** > **Integrations**, select the **AWS category**, and select and add each integration
+1. Add AWS integration in Kibana
-2. Find and select elastic-serverless-forwarder from AWS SAR (Serverless Application Repository) — provide configuration details and deploy!
+2. Deploy the elastic-serverless-forwarder from AWS SAR (Serverless Application Repository)

+### Add AWS integration in Kibana

+1. Go to **Integrations** in Kibana and search for AWS (or select the **AWS** category to filter the list)
+1. Click the AWS integration, select **Settings** and click **Install AWS assets** to install all the AWS integration assets

 Adding integrations from Kibana provides appropriate pre-built dashboards, ingest node configurations, and other assets that help you get the most out of the data you ingest.
-Select **Assets** from the AWS integration and click the **Install AWS Assets** button.
-For more information, see https://docs.elastic.co/en/integrations[Integrations documentation].
+For more information, see [Integrations documentation](https://docs.elastic.co/en/integrations).

-There are several deployment methods available:
+There are several deployment methods available via AWS SAR:

 ### Deploy using AWS Console
 1. Login to AWS console and navigate to the Lambda service